ScaleBSD/scalebsd.github.io/_drafts/scaling.md

 keep pace to maintain its relevance in the server space.

 Scalability can be defined on a number of axes:
- - Problem-Constrained `PC` - The user wants to use a larger machineide to solve the same problem faster.
+ - Problem-Constrained `PC` - The user wants to use a larger machine to solve the same problem faster.
    ```
    Speedup(n processors) = Time(1 processor) / Time(n processors)
    ```